SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 * Pratical on the light dataset in the [Gigwa v2.12 staging public](https://gigwa-dev.southgreen.fr/gigwaV2/login.do)

 ### How was preparated the light dataset ?
+Successive filters have been applied on the VCF
+* take only one harm of chromosomes 10, 11 and 14.
+*

 ## S2 SNP handling quality control with Gigwa